Lecanactis rubra

 Lecanactis rubra is a species of corticolous (bark-dwelling), crustose lichen in the family Roccellaceae.
 Found in Madagascar, it was formally described as a new species in 2009 by Damien Ertz and Emmanuël Sérusiaux.
-The type specimen was collected by Sérusiaux from the gorge of Manambolo (Mahajanga Province) at an altitude of 300 m.
+The type specimen was collected by Sérusiaux from the gorge of Manambolo (Mahajanga Province) at an elevatin of 300 m.
 At this location, about 3 km upstream from Bekopaka, in a dry forest with calcareous soil, it was found growing on bark.
 This lichen is only known to occur at the type locality.

-Lecanactis rubra has a cream-coloured, verrucose (pimply), mat thallus that lacks a cortex.
-The prothallus is dark brown and byssoid (i.e., like teased wool).
-The ascospores are fusiform (spindle-shaped) with 3 septa, and typically measure 22.5–27.0 by 5.5–6.0 μm.
-The lichen contains gyrophoric acid, a secondary compound that can be detected using thin-layer chromatography.
-It also has an unidentified anthraquinone that is present as numerous red crystals in the excipulum (the ring-shaped layer surrounding the spore-bearing hymenium); the specific epithet rubra refers to this characteristic.